k0retux/fuddly/docs/source/packaging.rst

 These entry points are identified by group names that are known to fuddly.
 They are the following:

 ..
-TODO:: Strategies might be merged into data_models and project script + info might need groups of their own
+TODO:: project script and info might need groups of their own

 * fuddly.projects
 * fuddly.data_models
-* fuddly.data_models_strategies

 Using the tutorial as an example, you would package it by creating the following pyproject.toml